mjrusso/mountain/README.md

 ### Tutorial

-Create an outline file (or "manifest").
-We'll call the file `manifest.fountain` for the purpose of this tutorial, but it can be named whatever you like.
+Create an outline file (or _"manifest"_).
+We'll call the file `manifest.fountain`, but it can be named whatever you like.

 _manifest.fountain_: